YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

             ""
 ```

-Since we're not using `getString` this time, we need to extract the plain text from the result of our HTTP request.
-Type annotation says, "`responseText` accepts a response and returns a string" which is our new protected quote.
+Since we're not using `getString` we need to extract the plain text from the result of our HTTP request.
+Type annotation says, "`responseText` takes a response and returns a string" which is our new protected quote.
 The type of the [response](http://package.elm-lang.org/packages/evancz/elm-http/3.0.1/Http#Response) is a record that contains, among other things, a `value`.
-If the [response value](http://package.elm-lang.org/packages/evancz/elm-http/3.0.1/Http#Value) is a text string (the other alternative is a blob), we'll return the text.
-In any other case, we'll return an empty string.
+If the [response value](http://package.elm-lang.org/packages/evancz/elm-http/3.0.1/Http#Value) is a text string we'll return the text.
+In any other case we'll return an empty string.

 ```js
 -- Messages